purcell/whitespace-cleanup-mode/README.md

-`whitespace-cleanup` is a handy function, but putting it in `before-save-hook` for every buffer is overkill, and causes messy diffs when editing code that did not initially have clean whitespace.
+`whitespace-cleanup` is a handy function, but putting it in `before-save-hook` for every buffer is overkill, and causes messy diffs when editing third-party code that did not initially have clean whitespace.

 Additionally, whitespace preferences are often project-specific, and it's inconvenient to set up `before-save-hook` in a `.dir-locals.el` file.

 `whitespace-cleanup-mode` is a minor mode which calls `whitespace-cleanup` before saving the current buffer, but only if the whitespace in the buffer was initially clean.
+It determines this by quickly checking to see if `whitespace-cleanup` would have any effect on the buffer.

 Installation